Library

 Download

 The collection of monographs is openly accessible and arranged in line with a proprietary numerical system based on the main emphases of the library’s collecting activities.
-It can be researched in full via the web OPAC (Online Public Access Catalogue) and can for the most part be taken out on loan.
+It can be researched in full via the Online-Catalogue and can for the most part be taken out on loan.

 On a regular basis the library acquires more than 60 German and foreign magazines.
 The current issues for the year of all the magazines acquired can be perused in the reading room.
 They cannot be taken out on loan.
 Due to a lack of space, issues from previous years are stored elsewhere and must be ordered in order to be taken out on loan.
 The magazines can be researched via the web OPAC as well as on the list below.

-In addition to the classic print media, the HfG library also has an extensive collection of CDs and DVDs.
+In addition to the classic print media, the HfG library also has a growing number of e-books as well as an extensive collection of DVDs.
 These can also be researched in full via the web OPAC.

 HfG’s own Video Talks series of DVDs featuring selected recorded lectures given at the university embraces in excess of 100 titles and can be taken out on loan from the library.